Rules governing Jahn-Teller order in Prussian blue analogues: Results and Discussion

-As a test of these general predictions, we interrogated the structural behaviour of a third and final PBA family of composition Mn$_{1-x}$Cu$_x$[Co(CN)$_6$]$_{2/3}$.
+To test these general predictions, we studied the structural behaviour of a third and final PBA family of composition Mn$_{1-x}$Cu$_x$[Co(CN)$_6$]$_{2/3}$.
 These materials share a common hexacyanometallate vacancy fraction of $\frac{1}{3}$ but vary systematically in the degree of M-site JT activity.
-Our experimental X-ray diffraction measurements are summarised in Fig.~\ref{fig5}(a).
-In contrast to the phase-segregation behaviour of Mn$_{1-x}$Cu$_x$[Pt(CN)$_6$], and as anticipated from our MC results, we observed a series of solid-solutions with cubic symmetry throughout this partially-vacant family.
-Hence experiment and simulation both demonstrate that vacancy incorporation acts to suppress CJT order and stabilise phases with stronger JT mixing.
-For intermediate compositions, our data showed unusual peakshapes that reflected a mixture of crystallites with slightly different compositions; decent fits to these data could be obtained using a two-phase model, with the compositional difference between these two phases now relatively small.
+Our model anticipates that, in contrast to the miscibility gap of Mn$_{1-x}$Cu$_x$[Pt(CN)$_6$], this new family should exist as a solid solution.
+Our experimental X-ray diffraction measurements are summarised in Fig.~\ref{fig5}(a); we do indeed observe a series of solid-solutions with cubic $Fm\bar3m$ symmetry throughout this partially-vacant family albeit with some unusual peakshapes at intermediate compositions.
+These peakshapes were characteristic of a mixture of crystallites with slightly different compositions; suitable fits to these data could be obtained using a two-phase model, with the compositional difference between these two phases now relatively small.
+Note that, however these peaks are modelled, there are no longer any `forbidden' compositions in the series.
 Our Rietveld refinements allowed us once again to estimate the compositional dependence of isotropic strain, and we found excellent qualitative agreement between experiment and the residual (ground-state) strain anticipated from MC simulations---in particular we recovered the compositional asymmetry highlighted above [Fig.~\ref{fig5}(b)].
-So in all respects the structural behaviour of this family is well captured by our simple strain/crystal-field model.
+So the structural behaviour of this family is well captured by our simple strain/crystal-field model: both experiment and model demonstrate that vacancy incorporation acts to suppress CJT order and stabilise phases with stronger JT mixing.